-Contributions Top \$200,000 "It's taken years of slogging - but Gray took over direction of the prowe've done it," grinned Christmas Seal Director Mary Gray.
+Contributions Top \$200,000

+"It's taken years of slogging - but we've done it," grinned Christmas Seal Director Mary Gray.
 "Christmas Seal returns have finally topped \$200,000."

-Miss Gray, who can barely conceal her excitement these days, recalls an incident years ago when a former chairman of the Sanatorium Board expressed doubt that Christmas Seal donations - usually made up of two and three dollar donations from individual citizens (see footnote\) ---would ever amount to \$200,000.
+Miss Gray, who can barely conceal her excitement these days, recalls an incident years ago when a former chairman of the Sanatorium Board expressed doubt that Christmas Seal donations - usually made up of two and three dollar donations from individual citizens (see footnote) - would ever amount to \$200,000.